kvbc/lamp/README.md

 Programs are written in JSON, so it is possible to create a compiler for it (just in theory 😳)

-The assembly language is stack-based and it provides
+The assembly language is array-based and it provides
-- basic stack manipulation instructions
+- basic stack manipulation instructions (`push` and `pop` instructions)
 - primitive usage of "variables" (`get` and `set` instructions)
 - conditional jumps
 - subroutines